brezniczky/github-trends/analysis.md

 least one significant growth period (starting around mid-2013 +- 6 months) in the use of R. This probably was the [Data Science Specialization](https://www.coursera.org/specializations/jhu-data-science).
+It is worth highlighting that this specialization consists of 9 courses, each of which may involve the creation of a repository.

 However, this impact is not necessarily a bad thing from the perspective of the analysis - future analysts are trained in the present, and so does their current preference drive future use.
+With the suspect decreasing popularity of this course however the fame did not seem to last, while Python seems to exhibit a steady, natural, exponential growth.

 Future Work
 -----------